Futureproof: Pie and Pint Retrofit Networking Event - Bristol

-The energy efficiency of millions of UK homes needs to be improved by retrofitting and 2019 sees The Green Register actively starting its key role in Futureproof, a new scheme developing the retrofit supply chain in the West of England*.
+The energy efficiency of millions of UK homes needs to be improved by retrofitting and 2019 sees The Green Register actively starting work as a key partner of Futureproof, a long-term market acceleration initiative that is stimulating local demand and supply-chains for low carbon retrofit in the West of England.

 This aims of this event are to: